 The session’s dialogue was progressive, inspiring and thought-provoking.
 Our host, Paolo, summed up by sharing one of his key messages to his leaders on how they can be most effective in a changing organisation: Lead by example; walk the walk, inspire and be consistent in your messaging.

-A big thank you to all of the senior HR Leaders who joined us, and we look forward to bringing our Paris based HR friends together again in early 2018.
+A big thank you to all of the senior HR Leaders who joined us, and we look forward to bringing our Paris based HR friends together again.

 Keep up with all the latest HR insights and updates.Sign up